arrsh-kh/arrsh-kh.github.io/_posts/2025-07-03-The-Story-Behind-NADIA.md

 tags: NADIA spacial-audio
 ---

-# From Instagram Reels to Open Source Audio: The Story Behind NADIA

 What started as mindless scrolling through Instagram reels turned into a deep dive into professional audio technology and ultimately, the creation of an open-source alternative to proprietary spatial audio systems.

 ## The Instagram Rabbit Hole